 Outline your idea

-Ideas can be outlined and submitted in the form of an abstract in the password-protected community area.
-Only brief descriptions are visible in the public area.
-Ideas must be submitted in German or English.
+Ideas can be outlined and submitted in the form of an abstract in the Community area.

-Do you have a good idea but haven’t found a project partner yet?
-The CIP Ideas Market lets you search for partners for your own ideas or respond to corresponding enquiries.
-The more precisely you describe your project idea, the greater the probability of finding the appropriate partner and establishing a partnership swiftly.
+Do you have a good idea but haven’t yet found a project partner?
+The CIP ideas market lets you search for partners for your own idea and respond to relevant searches.
+The more precisely you describe your project idea, the greater the probability of finding a suitable partner and establishing a partnership swiftly.

 Give the idea more shape together